dejmedus/dejmedus/README.md

 ## Hi all!

-🫐 Aspiring web developer, open sourcer, and knowledge sharer.
+🫐 Web developer + aspiring open sourcer and knowledge sharer.
 I’m interested in tech and all its possibilities for doing good.

-🍊 I build things with JavaScript/TypeScript, React/Next.js, Python and Flask + CSS & Tailwind.
+🍊 I build things with JavaScript/TypeScript, React/Next.js, Python and Flask, CSS and Tailwind.

 🥝 I've used Supabase, Firebase, MongoDB, Prisma, CockroachDB, Sqlite + more to power my recent projects.

-🍓 I’m currently learning about testing.
+🍓 I’m currently learning about CI/CD.

 🌼 Ask me about my plants (and remind me to water them).

-✉️ Get in touch with me <a href="mailto:hi@juliab.dev" target="_blank">here.</a>
+✉️ Get in touch with me at <a href="mailto:hi@juliab.dev" target="_blank">hi@juliab.dev.</a>

+Need a website? <a href="https://juliab.dev/work-with-me" target="_blank">Let's work together!</a>

 <!-- <table>
 <tr>